ProfJski/ArtColors/README.md

 **RYB-**=*Subtractive Red-Yellow-Blue color space*  Our color system.
 **RGB+**=*Additive Red-Green-Blue*  The system most widely used for monitor display.
 [Wiki](https://en.wikipedia.org/wiki/RGB_color_model)
 **HSV**=*Hue-Saturation-Value*  An alternative representation of the RGB+ system.
 [Wiki](https://en.wikipedia.org/wiki/HSL_and_HSV)
-**CYMK**=*Cyan-Yellow-Magenta-Black*  A subtractive system, most frequently used in printing.
+**CYMK-**=*Cyan-Yellow-Magenta-Black*  A subtractive system, most frequently used in printing.
 [Wiki](https://en.wikipedia.org/wiki/CMYK_color_model)

 ## Challenge #1: Everyone learns color mixing using RYB- primaries not RGB+
 From the time you first played with crayons or fingerpaints, you've been using an RYB- color space.
 Red plus green make a murky brown, but in RGB+ they make yellow.
 Red and blue make a dark purple, but in RGB+ they make a bright magenta.
 This can make it hard to quickly find the colors you want when blending.

 RGB+ makes sense for what it was designed to do.
 Computer monitors are emissive: they emit light which therefore blends additively.
 No painting can do this.
 Art media are reflective: the pigments we use absorb incident white light and reflect what they don't absorb.
 Thus, they are subtractive: the more pigments one adds, the less light is reflected to the eye.
-RGB+ was designed to align two (viz., blue and green) of its primaries with the colors of light to which the three types of human [cone cells](https://en.wikipedia.org/wiki/Cone_cell) in the eye are most responsive.
-Plus red because a palette of blue, green and yellow-green would be rather limiting!
-Any sufficiently distinct set of primaries could have been chosen, but RGB was chosen for basically two reasons: the physiology of the human eye, and RGB are "spectral" colors -- colors seen when passing white light through a prism.
-Once again, Green and Blue were easily produced by the lighting at the time -- mercury discharge tubes.
-The red chosen for [CIE 1931 RGB colorspace](https://en.wikipedia.org/wiki/CIE_1931_color_space#CIE_standard_observer) was chosen not because of typical lighting spectrum but basically because the human eye's response to variation in hue is rather flat in the pure red zone so it made up for the fact that the red hue wasn't as easy to generate its sources may vary the most.
-(RGB was further reinforced by the three phosphor colors of old-fashioned [color TV sets](https://en.wikipedia.org/wiki/Phosphor#Cathode_ray_tubes), with an acceptable red once again being the most difficult phosphor to obtain.)
+RGB+ was designed to align two (viz., blue and green) of its primaries with the colors of light to which the three types of human [cone cells](https://en.wikipedia.org/wiki/Cone_cell) in the eye are most responsive.[^footnote]  (RGB was further reinforced by the three phosphor colors of old-fashioned [color TV sets](https://en.wikipedia.org/wiki/Phosphor#Cathode_ray_tubes), with an acceptable red once again being the most difficult phosphor to obtain.)

 Some disadvantage of RGB+ are: the vast majority our experience mixing colors is in a subtractive space, and many colors in our experience are non-spectral (see below).